Creative & Education New York (NY) Rank #5 of 50

 90th Percentile $117,852

 The largest employment areas for librarians in New York include New York City, Buffalo, Rochester, and Yonkers.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Librarian in New York